kiototeko/InkFiltration/README.md

 The code consists of the follwing:

 1. A series of programs used to inject the patterns into documents.
-These are located in the patternInjection directory.
+These are located in the **patternInjection** directory.
-1. The receiver code that was implemented both in MATLAB and for and Android smartphone
+1. The **receiver** code that was implemented both in MATLAB and for an Android app.